-- To talk about what happened today, yesterday and tomorrow. - To count out a group of up to 5 objects. - To show an understanding of 1:1 counting to 5. - Knowing that the last number you count represents the total number of objects. - Talk about and explore 2D shapes using relevant mathematical vocabulary such as flat/sides/round/straight/corners - To listen to and join in with number stories and rhymes.
+- To count out a group of up to 5 objects. - To match number of objects to numeral - To show an understanding of 1:1 counting to 5 - Knowing that the last number you count represents the total number of objects - Talk about and explore 2D shapes using relevant mathematical vocabulary such as flat/sides/round/straight/corners - To listen to and join in with number stories and rhymes.